ShunKaidou/Library-Management-Project-DBMS/README.md

 Something is wrong with the XAMPP installation :-(
 ```

-* Open XAMPP and start Apache and Mysql Server
+* Open XAMPP and start Apache and Mysql Server.

-* Type localhost/phpmyadmin in your web browser
+* Type localhost/phpmyadmin in your web browser.

-* Create a database named 'library' inside phpmyadmin
+* Create a database named 'library' inside 'phpmyadmin'.

-* Import the 'library.mysql' file by selecting 'library' database we created earlier
+* Import the 'library.mysql' file to database 'library' that we created earlier.

-* Setup a new User account in 'User Accounts -> New' with all neccessary permissions
+* Setup a new User account in 'User Accounts -> New' with all neccessary permissions.

-* Open config.php in 'library' folder and change the corresponding values for '$mysqlusername' and '$mysqlpassword' (Use the user accounts you created earlier)
+* Open config.php in 'library' folder and change the corresponding values for '$mysqlusername' and '$mysqlpassword' (Use the user accounts you created earlier).

-* Type localhost in your Browser
+* Type localhost in your Browser.

-* The username and password is '`admin`' and '`admin123`' which is already given in the auth table in the database (you can change the values here in phpmyadmin to set your own username and password for logging in)
+* The username and password is '`admin`' and '`admin123`' which is already given in the auth table in the database (you can change the values here in phpmyadmin to set your own username and password for logging in).

-Note: Since this is small project done as lab work, No Secure Measures have been implemented for protection therefore use at your own risk
+Note: Since this is small project done as lab work, No Secure Measures have been implemented for protection therefore use at your own risk.

 # Project Report